 Experience the cutting-edge Toy Halls of Fame exhibit and go hands-on with iconic toys beloved by generations—and the people who changed how we play.
 Displays featuring The Strong’s National Toy Hall of Fame inductees pair with displays highlighting toy industry luminaries recognized by the Toy Association’s Toy Industry Hall of Fame.

 - Climb the dramatic exhibit staircase and view a gallery of 21 portraits of classic toys, some that move and interact with guests in humorous ways.

 - Marvel at a digital Jack-in-the-Box that displays animated favorite toy characters.

 - Step up to a 20-foot bubble tower and create virtual bubbles that can be moved and popped by motion-capture technology.

 - Orchestrate a dazzling music and light show with the Crayon Piano.

 - Use Kinect motion control to play with classic toys and Crayon easels in a 24-foot virtual play room.

-- Use cranks, pulleys, and cords to interact with a 20-foot-tall kinetic toy sculpture made up of building blocks, balls, a toy car race track, and more.
+- Interact with a 20-foot-tall kinetic toy sculpture made up of Jenga blocks, a Magic 8 Ball, and more.